Millwr1ght/wdd-wanderer/README.md

 And I've used it as a project idea for (almost) every new programming language I've worked with since.

-the WDD refers to the web design and development class this project is for
+the WDD part refers to the web design and development class this project fulfills requirements for

+## Want to try it out?